vaughnfajardo/Foreclosed-Properties-Web-Scraper/README.md

 # ForeclosedPropertiesOnlineWebScraper

-This webscraper utilizes BeautifulSoup and Selenium to scrape property details off a website.
+ForeclosedPropertiesOnlineWebScraper utilizes BeautifulSoup and Selenium to scrape property details off a website.
 This repository also contains the dataset generated from the webscraper, as a CSV file.

 # Getting Started
 Prerequisites